manujose94/coionky/README.md

 All this coinky is based on [coionky](https://github.com/0i0/coionky) of [0i0](https://github.com/0i0)

-This had some problems when it come to working in Ubuntu 19.04  or 19.10.
-Finally,I was finally able to make it work well.
-In addition to this, I added to this Conky of new features and easier installation thanks to a shell script.
+This had some problems when it comes to working in Ubuntu 19.04 or 19.10.
+Finally, I was finally able to make it work well.
+In addition to this, I added to this Conky of new features and an easier installation thanks to a shell script.

 ## New Version
 ---